HARIPRIYASIVAKUMAR/4.Execution_of_NetworkCommends/README.md

-# EXP: 4.Execution_of_NetworkCommands
+# 4.Execution_of_NetworkCommands

-## AIM :
-Use of Network commands in Real Time environment
+## AIM :Use of Network commands in Real Time environment
-## Software :
-Command Prompt And Network Protocol Analyzer
+## Software : Command Prompt And Network Protocol Analyzer
-## Procedure:
-To do this EXPERIMENT- follows these steps:
+## Procedure: To do this EXPERIMENT- follows these steps:
 <BR>
 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer
 <BR>